 Use wills, or even “an instruction letter referenced in a will,” to be very specific, says Weaver, even for seemingly small things like dividing up personal property.
 “Leaving your children to decide who receives something like a college ring could result in conflict among family members,” he adds.

 As an integral part of a carefully crafted estate plan, a trust holds assets on behalf of a beneficiary or beneficiaries and can specify exactly how and when the assets pass to the beneficiaries.
-For a blended family, trusts not only help facilitate the disposition of assets by detailing who gets what, they “can last for years— through the surviving spouse’s lifetime, the kids’ lifetimes, and for multiple generations,” says Weaver.
+For a blended family, trusts not only help facilitate the disposition of assets by detailing who gets what, but they can also "last for years— through the surviving spouse’s lifetime, the kids’ lifetimes, and for multiple generations," explains Weaver.
 What’s more, because trusts tend to avoid probate, beneficiaries may receive assets more quickly than if the assets are transferred through a will.

 For this reason, many parents use trusts to segregate assets for children from a previous marriage even before getting remarried.
 A will can even be drafted to provide for the “pouring of assets into two separate trusts— one for children from your previous marriage and one for your spouse or children from your current marriage,” says Weaver.